changliao1025/pyearth/README.md

 [![DOI](https://zenodo.org/badge/67889575.svg)](https://zenodo.org/badge/latestdoi/67889575)
 [![Downloads](https://static.pepy.tech/badge/pyearth)](https://pepy.tech/project/pyearth)

+Every hiker/camper would love to have a leatherman pocket knife around because it is versatile and reliable, sometimes life saving.

-PyEarth is a lightweight Python package to support various Earth science tasks.
+This is why I developed PyEarth, a lightweight Python package to support various Earth science tasks.

+It is supposed to be lightweight, so that you won't be stopped by Conda install because of some dependency issues.
+You can also clone it and just use the functions you need.

+It is supposed to be versatile, so that you can use it for various tasks, such as GIS, data processing, plotting, etc.

+I use it in my daily work, and nearly all my acdemics papers use it in some way.

-It is designed to be a general-purpose library as it is inspired by the popular IDL Coyote library (http://www.idlcoyote.com/).
+It is designed to be a general-purpose library as it is inspired by the popular IDL Coyote library.
 Some of the code structure is inspired by the ArcGIS toolbox.

+If you find this package useful, please cite it and also consider sponsoring it.

 ### Dependency